 Same-sex couples face a number of barriers to fertility, the most obvious of which is that it still takes an egg and sperm to make a baby.
 This doesn't mean having a biological child is out of reach, though.
 Indeed, today's fertility medicine means that many same-sex couples can have a child in the same amount of time it takes a healthy heterosexual couple to do it.
-At the Center of Reproductive Medicine, we offer a comprehensive overview of your options, then help you choose the approach to fertility that works best for your needs.
+At the Center of Reproductive Medicine, we offer a comprehensive array of fertility options for same-sex couples and will help you choose the approach to fertility that works best for your needs.

 The Role of Donors for Same-Sex Couples